 |Description||:||Students will learn server administration skills with emphasis on security-oriented, command-line management of a server running web and database services.
-Students will manage their own cloud server instance and will gain exposure to topics such as security measures, working with DNS, deploying and securing web applications, deploying and securing a database management system, writing and using APIs, and shell scripting.
+Students will manage their own cloud server instance and will gain exposure to topics such as security measures, working with the DNS, deploying and securing web applications, shell scripting, and various security tools.
 Although not a strict requirement, background in database and web programming is helpful.|

 |Textbook||:||None.
-Will be required to set up and maintain for the semester a server with Amazon Web Services.
+You will be required to set up and maintain for the semester a server with Amazon Web Services.
 This will require a credit/debit card to set up. expenses.
 You will also be required to reserve a domain name.
 I expect expenses for the entire semester to be less than $20.|

 Cases of suspected academic dishonesty will be handled in accordance with university policies outlined in Undergraduate Catalog and in the Student Handbook.
 The current catalog prescribes that “no student who has violated the Academic Integrity Policy will be allowed to graduate from Hardin-Simmons University with honors.”
 Penalties will be assigned at the discretion of the instructor and typically range from failure on the assignment to failure of the course.
 A general rule-of-thumb is that a first offense (if not too major) will result in a zero on the assignment and a second offense will result in an F for the course.
 The current catalog states that an F earned in this way cannot be replaced by retaking the course.

 Accordingly, absence from more than 25 percent of class meetings and/or laboratory sessions scheduled for a course (including absences because of athletic participation) is regarded as excessive, and a grade of F may be assigned as deemed appropriate by the professor.